AdamEssenmacher/MemoryToolkit.Maui/README.md

 Memory leaks spread through MAUI pages like a zombie virus.
 Out of the box, they'll typically compartmentalize at the Page level.
 Meaning, **a leak of any size will grow to consume its entire host page**.
 This is _bad news_... particularly for `NavigationPages`!
 Naval vessels are built with compartmentalized designs to prevent a minor leak from becoming a catastrophic one.
 MAUI's design makes no attempt to contain leaks when they happen.

 ### Problem 2: Poor component lifecycle management
-Individual controls (e.g. `ListView`, `Border`, `Entry`, etc.) may be implemented in such a way that they **require** explicit cleanup (i.e. via calls to `DisconnectHandler()` and/or `Dispose()` to avoid memory leaks.
-(This is particularly true on Apple platforms where cyclic references are not handled by the garbage collector.)
-It is _critical_ that these cleanup methods are called, but MAUI provides no mechanism (such as a standard component lifecycle) to do so for you.
-They say that this is "by design".
-The justification is that MAUI should not make any assumptions about when the developer is 'done with' a given element.
-For example, a view might be cached or getting moved between pages.
-Even if we accept this argument, MAUI _still_ doesn't offer developers a standard mechanism to easily and intentionally manage this problem.
+Individual controls (e.g. `ListView`, `Border`, `Entry`, etc.) may be implemented in such a way that they need explicit handler cleanup to avoid memory leaks.
+This is particularly true on Apple platforms where cyclic references are not handled by the garbage collector.
+MAUI 9+ now disconnects handlers automatically in common cases and exposes `DisconnectHandlers()`, but apps can still need an intentional lifecycle signal when views are cached, moved, unloaded outside navigation, or need managed-reference containment.

 ## Defining 'done with'